FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/nomad_simulations.md

     </label>
 </div>

-Note that the white-headed arrow here indicates _inheritance_ / _is a_ relationship. `BaseSimulation` contains the general information about the `Program` used (see [Program](#program)), as well as general times of the simulation, e.g., the datetime at which it started (`datetime` is defined in `Activity` and inherit for `BaseSimulation`) and ended (`datetime_end`). `Simulation` contains further information about the specific input and output sections ([see below](#sub-sections-in-simulation)).
+Note that the white-headed arrow here indicates _inheritance_ / _is a_ relationship. `BaseSimulation` contains the general information about the `Program` used (see [Program](#program)), as well as general time information about the simulation, e.g., the datetime at which it started (`datetime` is defined within `Activity` and is inherited by `BaseSimulation`) and ended (`datetime_end`). `Simulation` contains further information about the specific input and output sections ([see below](#sub-sections-in-simulation)).

 ??? question "Notation for the section attributes in the UML diagram"
-    Throughout this documentation pages we will use UML diagrams to describe our sections or classes definitions, as well as to include the information of their attributes / quantities with their main definitions.
+    Throughout this documentation page we will use UML diagrams to describe our section / class definitions, as well as to include the information abpit their attributes / quantities including their main definitions.
 The notation is:

         <name-of-quantity>: <type-of-quantity>, <(optional) units-of-quantity>

     Thus, `cpu1_start: np.float64, s` means that there is a quantity named `'cpu1_start'` of type `numpy.float64` and whose units are `'s'` (seconds).
-    We also include the existance of sub-sections by bolding the name, i.e.:

-        <name-of-sub-section>: <sub-section-definition>

-    E.g., there is a sub-section under `Simulation` named `'model_method'` whose section defintion can be found in the `ModelMethod` section.
+    We also include the existence of sub-sections by bolding the name.
+For example, there is a sub-section under `Simulation` named `'model_method'` whose section defintion can be found in the `ModelMethod` section.
 We will represent this sub-section containment in more complex UML diagrams in the future using the containment arrow (see below for the specific ase of [`Program`](#program)).

 We use double inheritance from `EntryData` in order to populate the `data` section in the NOMAD archive.
 All of the base sections discussed here are subject to the [public normalize function](#normalize-function) in NOMAD.
 The private function `set_system_branch_depth()` is related with the [ModelSystem section](#modelsystem).

 !!! abstract "Assignement 2.1"
     Create a new directory and a new virtual environment within it, activate the environment, and install the `nomad-simulations` package.
 Once this is done, create an instance of the `Simulation` section.
-Imagine you know that the CPU1 took 24 minutes and 30 seconds on finishing the simulation; can you parse the relevant times into the `Simulation` section?
+Imagine you know that the CPU1 took 24 minutes and 30 seconds on finishing the simulation; can you populate the `Simulation` section with these times?
 What is the elapsed time in seconds?
 And in hours?

 ??? success "Solution 2.1"
     First, we will create the directory and the virtual environment; remember that the Python version must be 3.9 for `nomad-simulations` to work: